-Heat heavy cream in a heat-proof bowl in the microwave for 45 seconds-1 minute, until bubbling.
+- Heat heavy cream in a heat-proof bowl in the microwave for 45 seconds, until it's just beginning to bubble.
 Gently pour white chocolate chips into the heavy cream, making sure they are fully covered with cream.
-Allow mixture to sit for 2 minutes.
-Stir slowly until the cream and white chocolate are combined, then heat again for 20 seconds and stir.
-Repeat as necessary until all the chocolate bits are fully melted and incorporated.
-Then add gel food coloring if desired.
-Allow to cool until desired viscosity is reached.
+Allow mixture to sit for 1 minute.

-If it seems to thin or thick, you can add a touch more chocolate chips or heavy cream!
+- If it seems too thin or thick, you can add a touch more chocolate chips or heavy cream!
 The type of cream and white chocolate that you use can affect the consistency, so feel free to adjust as needed.

 if you can’t find heavy cream at your grocery store, heavy whipping cream will work too!

 Extra ganache can covered with plastic wrap, or kept in an airtight container for up to a month in the fridge!

 Amount Per Serving Calories 109 Total Fat 7g Saturated Fat 4g Trans Fat 0g Unsaturated Fat 2g Cholesterol 10mg Sodium 19mg Carbohydrates 12g Fiber 0g Sugar 12g Protein 1g